• Home

 • Butter- Salted or unsalted butter work.
 If using salted, omit the added salt in the recipe.

-• Granulated Sugar- Optional for rolling.
+• Granulated Sugar- Optional for rolling (to give the cookies some sparkle!).

 The Method